Empowering LLM Agents with Geospatial Awareness: Toward Grounded Reasoning for Wildfire Response: Methodology

 \subsection{Data Preparation}

 We integrate multiple open geospatial datasets, including fire detection, infrastructure, demographics, terrain, and weather.
 For event initialization, we use satellite-derived wildfire detections from the Visible Infrared Imaging Radiometer Suite (VIIRS) sensors onboard the Suomi National Polar-orbiting Partnership (S-NPP), NOAA-20, and NOAA-21 satellites.
 The VIIRS active fire data, with a spatial resolution of 375m, are obtained from NASA’s Fire Information for Resource Management System (FIRMS)~\citep{FIRMS}.
 Administrative and population attributes are derived from county boundaries and demographic statistics provided by the U.S. Census Bureau’s American Community Survey (ACS) and the CA-POP dataset~\citep{capop}.
 Critical facilities such as fire stations and infrastructure are obtained from the Homeland Infrastructure Foundation-Level Data (HIFLD) repository.
 Land surface information is provided by the National Land Cover Database (NLCD)~\citep{NLCD2021} and a digital elevation model (DEM) for terrain metrics.
-Daily weather variables, including Burning Index, temperature, wind speed, and 1-hour fuel moisture, are sourced from the gridMET (METDATA) dataset~\citep{WEATHER}.
-For evaluation, we further process daily situation reports from ICS-209-Plus~\citep{ics209plus}, extracting daily personnel and cost records.
+Daily weather variables, including Burning Index (BI; a composite fire-danger metric used by agencies to gauge escalation risk), temperature, wind speed, and 1-hour fuel moisture (FM1; moisture content of fine fuels that governs ignition and spread rate), are sourced from the gridMET (METDATA) dataset~\citep{WEATHER}.
+For evaluation, we further process daily situation reports from ICS-209-Plus~\citep{ics209plus} (standardized daily logs of personnel assignments, cumulative costs, and containment status filed by incident command), extracting daily personnel and cost records.
 These records are cleaned and aggregated into per-event time series for ground-truth validation.

+The fundamental unit of analysis is a \emph{fire--day}: a single wildfire incident on a single calendar date, paired with one perception script and one ground-truth target pair (daily personnel, daily cost from ICS-209-Plus).
+Dynamic inputs—VIIRS hotspot statistics, gridMET weather variables, and the daily fire footprint—are all synchronized to the same calendar date, while static layers (NLCD land cover, ACS demographics, HIFLD infrastructure) are joined to that day's footprint via spatial overlays and zonal statistics, yielding a consistent spatio-temporal tile per instance.
+Fire--days with missing or inconsistent ICS-209-Plus records are excluded from training and evaluation without imputation.
+For geospatial attributes, genuinely absent fields are flagged \texttt{NA} in the perception script rather than filled with zero; short gaps in weather observations are filled using a one-to-two day rolling window to avoid leaking future information.